-Billions of dollar risk capital are flowing to profit from the possibility of disruptive innovation.
+Billions of dollar risk capital are flowing to profit from the possibility of Disruptive Innovation.
 But do we have enough clarity about what it takes for succeeding with disruptive innovation?
-Fund managers are pumping a staggering amount after startups in the race of creating mega-success stories.
-Microsoft, Apple, Google, Facebook or Amazon are their goals.
+Fund managers pumping a staggering amount after Startups are in the race of creating mega-success stories.
+Microsoft, Apple, Google, Facebook, or Amazon are their goals.
 If college dropouts can make them, why cannot others do it?

 Furthermore, none of them appears to have originated from organized R&D centers.
 Instead, they were born in garages or dormitory rooms.
 Such reality also raises a question: Why do you need R&D, publications, or patents to succeed with disruptive innovation?

 Not so long ago, the disruptive innovation phrase appeared.
 In the 1990s and at the dawn of 2000, Prof. Clayton Christenson of Harvard Business School introduced this phrase through his two books—Innovator’s Dilemma (1997) and Innovator’s Solutions (2003).
 It spread like a big spark, making it a buzzword worldwide—from Boston to Dhaka.
 From business leaders, politicians, academics, media, bureaucrats, and startups, everybody appears to be very much conversant in using this phrase.
 What does it mean appears to be unclear.
 It’s about pursuing innovation in offering substitutions to disrupt the demand of existing products and businesses in producing those products.
 But there appears to be a lack of clarity in what takes to cause such effect.
 Why can readers not get enough clarity by reading those two books?
 Does it mean that Prof. Clayton himself left out something that it takes to succeed with disruptive innovation?

 Creative destruction and disruptive innovation—underlying characteristics